HTML-CSS-DOM-chat/responsive-adsense/README.md

 **Can we use CSS `transform: scale(x,y)` to zoom / scale the advert?**

-In most of cases, every banner that is visible in 16:9 will be readable in 9:16, especially due to the ammount of high pixel density devices on the market.
+In most of cases, every banner that is visible in 16:9 will be readable in 9:16, especially because it will be displayed on high pixel density devices, which are very common these days.

 <p align="center"><img src="http://i.imgur.com/8dKEaQY.png"></p>